How to Create an Asthma Action Plan for School Students

 The simple answer is everyone with asthma.
 There’s no asthma sufferer who won’t benefit from a clear plan to help manage their condition.

-Asthma plans are especially important, though, if you have a more severe form of asthma.
+Asthma plans are especially important for more severe forms of asthma.
 They’re also very useful for children who might not recognize when their symptoms are getting worse.
 Adults, looking at the plan, can spot the signs and act quickly.

-What to Include in Asthma Action Plans for Schools
+What is Included in Asthma Action Plans for Schools

 General Information